When thinking of locations for taking surf lessons, Maui is usually at the top of the list.

 Is Maui good for surfing?

 It depends on the time of year and your skill level.
 For a novice learning to surf, Maui is pure gold.
 Due to island blocking, some areas of Maui are almost always calm offering safe, easy, small waves.
 For beginner to intermediate surfers, it can be a challenge.
 Once you’ve got your legs underneath you, many new surfers think they can paddle out wherever they want.
 This can be dangerous.
-We’ve got pointy urchins, shallow-water reefs, strong currents, rapidly increasing swells, and many spots leave a challenge when it comes to entering and exiting safely.
+We’ve got pointy urchins, shallow-water reefs, strong currents, rapidly increasing swells, and many spots that leave a challenge when it comes to entering and exiting safely.
 Without a guide, it can be a hazardous thing.
 For advanced surfers, we still have these dangers, but confidence can often breed even more danger.
 Most advanced surfers have a healthy respect for the ocean and don’t enter the water without knowing what they’re getting into.
 Is Maui good for advanced surfers?
-Yes and no. As I mentioned earlier, Maui has island blocking to the west, so most of the swell comes in on the north side.
+Yes and no. As I mentioned earlier, Maui has an island blocking to the west, so most of the swell comes in on the north side.
 This raw energy is often accompanied by our famous Maui winds.
 You often get surfers joking about “Maui glass” when the wind is only offering up a little chop to the face of waves.

 Other Maui activities beyond the water